GOcontroll/GOcontroll-Simulink-Crank-Storyboard/README.md

 ├── GOcontroll_Linux_startup.m
 ├── librarySetup.m
 ```
+This toolbox does not provide the appropriate Crank header/library, you will have to provide this yourself.
-This folder will contain your Crank related files, greio.h, greio.a and event descriptions.
-You will have to provide these
+The crank_files folder will contain your Crank related files, greio.h, greio.a and event descriptions.
 ``` text
 ./crank_files
 ├── event_definitions.h